 As a parent, I was always astounded at the fervor my kids had when it came to Trick or Treating.
 No holds barred, it was a race to see how much candy they could amass by the end of Halloween.
 As a parent, I offered advice about slowing down their consumption and savoring their sugary treats.
 They would survey the “goods,” trade treats they didn’t like with their siblings, and then proceed to tear open and stuff as many sugary treats as they could into their drooling little mouths.
 We witness the annual sugar coma, of sorts.
 Stomachaches ensued, kids looked a little sick by the end of the night, but each coveted their stash like it was gold, (which of course would last many weeks).

 As a dietitian, I’m not against the occasional sweet treat (more than just occasionally, truth be told, like fruit with my dark chocolate!)
 I’m all about not going that “forbidden food” route which actually sets up kids to overindulge and possibly sneak food.
-So how can we safely and healthfully navigate Halloween?
+So how can we safely and healthfully navigate Halloween later this month?

 From a safety angle: